-Types of Pilot Schools
+Types of Pilot Schools & Choosing a Pilot School

-Choosing A Pilot School
+Choosing A Training Provider

 Do not make the mistake of making your determination based on financial concerns alone.
 The quality of training you receive is very important.
-Prior to making a final decision, visit the school you are considering and talk with management, instructors, and students.
+Prior to making a final decision, visit the provider you are considering and talk with management, instructors, and students.
 Evaluate the items on the checklist you developed and then take some time to think things over before making your decision.

 After you have decided where you will learn to fly and have made the necessary arrangements, you are ready to start your training.
 An important fact: ground and flight training should be obtained as regularly and frequently as possible.
 This assures maximum retention of instruction and the achievement of proficiency with the least expenditure of time and money.